vasudevpooja/Embedded-Lab-ALP-Codes/README.md

 9) Find the Largest/ Smallest Number in a given array;

-10)Arrange the given array of two numbers in ascending/descending order using bubble sorting.
+10) Arrange the given array of two numbers in ascending/descending order using bubble sorting.